What is a Concussion?

 Past results afford no guarantee of future results and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.

 Editor’s Note: This post was originally published August 10, 2016.
-It was reviewed on September 14, 2022 and updated for content and accuracy.
+It was reviewed on September 14, 2022, and again on September 13, 2024 for content and accuracy, and re-published on September 16, 2024.

 Photo Credits: